PhenomML/Stats285_F23/hw7_instructions.md

     return experiment_local(url=url, X_df=df, y_df=y_df, boost=boost,
                             depth=depth, reg_lambda=reg_lambda, learning_rate=learning_rate, num_rounds=num_rounds)
 ```
 As described above, it reads the data, normalizes it and then runs the algorithm on it.
-As there is little science in `get_local_dataset()` we will ignore it for the nonce.
-(If you want to see simple caching/memoization in action, the code is easily followed.) `normalize_dataset()` will convert each DataFrame into one that each algorithm can handle.
+As there is little science in `get_local_dataset()` we will ignore it for the moment.
+(If you want to see simple caching/memoization in action, the code is easily followed.) `normalize_dataset()` will convert each DataFrame into one that each implemented algorithm is set up to handle.
 ```
 def normalize_dataset(url: str, df: DataFrame) -> (DataFrame, DataFrame):
     match url: